strongswan/strongswan/src/libcharon/plugins/vici/README.md

 For more details about the ruby gem refer to the comments in the gem source code or the generated documentation.

+# vici Python egg #

+The _vici Python egg_ is a pure Python implementation of the VICI protocol to implement client applications.
+It is provided in the _python_ subdirectory, and gets built and installed if strongSwan has been _./configure_'d with _--enable-vici_ and _--enable-python-eggs_.

+The _vici_ module provides a _Session()_ constructor for a high level interface, the underlying classes are usually not required to build Python applications using VICI.
+The _Session_ class provides methods for the supported VICI commands.

+To represent the VICI message data tree, the library converts the binary encoding to Python data types.
+The _Session_ class takes and returns Python objects for the exchanged message data:
+ * Sections get encoded as OrderedDict, containing other sections, or
+ * Key/Values, where the values are strings as dictionary values
+ * Lists get encoded as Python Lists with string values Values that do not conform to Python dict or list get converted to strings using str().

+## Connecting to the daemon ##

+To create a connection to the daemon, a socket can be passed to the _Session_ constructor.
+If none is passed, a default Unix socket at _/var/run/charon.vici_ is used:

+	import vici
+	import socket

+	s = socket.socket(socket.AF_UNIX)
+	s.connect("/var/run/charon.vici")
+	v = vici.Session(s)

+## A simple client request ##

+An example to print the daemon version information is as simple as:

+	ver = v.version()

+	print "{daemon} {version} ({sysname}, {release}, {machine})".format(**ver)

+## A request with response iteration ##

+The _Session_ class returns an iterable list for streamed events.
+Currently a list is returned with all streamed event messages, but a future release might provide more scalable object streaming.
+The following example lists all loaded connections using the _list-conns_ command and implicitly the _list-conn_ event:

+	for conn in v.list_conns():
+		for key in conn:
+			print key

+## Sorting in dictionaries ##

+In VICI, in some message trees the order of objects in dictionary matters.
+In contrast to ruby Hashes, Python dictionaries do not preserve order of added objects.
+It is therefore recommended to use OrderedDicts instead of the default dictionaries.
+Objects returned by the library use OrderedDicts.

+## API documentation ##

+For more details about the Python egg refer to the comments in the Python source code.